wangcccc/wangcccc.github.io/article/howtos/how_to_install_and_config_ubuntu_server_on_virtualbox.md

 1. Create a new virtual machine.
 2. In Settings > Storage > Controller: IDE > Empty, select the iso file of Ubuntu server.
 3. Start the VM and follow the guide to install.
-    * Select the proper mirror server or the download speed will be too slow. (e.g., http://mirrors.aliyun.com/ubuntu/)
+    * Select the proper mirror server to speed up download speed. (e.g., *http://mirrors.aliyun.com/ubuntu/*)
-4. Install the updates if you like or just reboot to finish.
+4. Install the updates or just reboot to finish.

 # Config
 ### How to change timezone?